Ollama-Agent-Roll-Cage/oarc-image-annotation-ui/README.md

 ## Features

+- Full backend api/module support for all tools
 - GPU-accelerated image format conversion
 - Metadata stripping and standardization
 - Support for HEIC/HEIF formats
 - Batch processing capabilities
-- Image annotation management
+- Simple Image annotation management system
-- CSV metadata generation
+- Builds a CSV metadata dataset in Hugging Face Format
-- **AI-powered image annotation using Ollama models**
+- **Ollama Vision model automatic image annotation**
-- **Vision model support for automatic image description**
+- **Ollama Vision model automatic image annotation**
+- Tools for producing high quality human annotated text to image datasets for stable diffusion, pix2pix, and other text to image generation tasks.
+- Tools for producing high quality human annotated image to text datasets for finetuning or training Large Language and Vision Assistants such LLaVa, or Gemma3:4b
+- image to text datasets can also be used for training OCR models.
+- with some simple modifications this toolkit could be used for annotating tons of other dataset types as well, the skys the limit!

 ## Installation

 ### Prerequisites